Explained: Why Middlesbrough's controversial goal against Man Utd was allowed to stand

 Matt Crooks' second-half equaliser was a memorable moment for Middlesbrough as the Championship side pulled level with Manchester United at Old Trafford, but the goal wasn't without controversy.

 After seeing Jadon Sancho open the scoring in the first half, Crooks brought Boro level in the 64th minute.
-After the match went into penalties, the Championship outfit stunned the hosts to send them out of the competition.
+The match would eventually go to penalties after the sides ended 1-1 after extra time, with the Championship outfit stunning the hosts to send them out on spot kicks.

 But Crooks' goal was a controversial one as the ball struck Duncan Watmore's hand in the run-up to the goal.